-To the knowledge of the Company's directors and senior officers, the following table sets forth certain information as at March 29, 2019, concerning the ownership of the Company's Common Shares as to each person known by the directors and senior officers, based solely upon public records and filings, to be the direct or indirect owner of more than five percent (5%) of the Company's Common Shares, who owned more than five percent of the outstanding shares of each class of the Company's voting securities.
+To the knowledge of the Company's directors and senior officers, the following table sets forth certain information as at March 13, 2020, concerning the ownership of the Company's Common Shares as to each person known by the directors and senior officers, based solely upon public records and filings, to be the direct or indirect owner of more than five percent

+(5%) of the Company's Common Shares, who owned more than five percent of the outstanding shares of each class of the Company's voting securities.

-Shareholder Name Number of Shares Percentage of Issued Shares Rio Tinto International Holdings Limited 30,366,129(1) 17.4% Sandstorm Gold Ltd. 28,559,880(2) 16.3%
+Shareholder Name Number of Shares Percentage of Issued Shares Rio Tinto International Holdings Limited 30,366,129(1) 17.4% Sandstorm Gold Ltd. 37,136,880 (2) 21.2%

-(1) Rio Tinto International Holdings Limited holds 16,566,796 Common Shares directly.
-It also has a beneficial interest in 13,799,333 Common Shares held by Turquoise Hill Resources Ltd.
+- (1) Rio Tinto International Holdings Limited holds 16,566,796 Common Shares directly.
+It also has a beneficial interest in 13,799,333 Common Shares held by Turquoise Hill Resources Ltd. - (2) Sandstorm also owns 457,317 Replacement Warrants.